Town Centre Shopping

 Man and Women's Fashion

 There are a number of clothes shops for women of all ages.
 Boutiques such as Monsoon, Ruby Room and ID cater for younger women, whilst the Edinburgh Woollen Mill is aimed at the more mature customer.
 There are also shops for fashionable young men, including Mr.H and Roberto Gerrard.

-The range of gift shops in the town is growing, with the sector currently served by The Oak Room in Fore Street and Clock Cards in Railway Street.
+The range of gift shops in the town is growing, with the sector currently served by The Oak Room and Four Seasons Gifts in Fore Street, and Clock Cards in Railway Street.